solidi/hl-mods/workspace/plan/idea.md

 # Cold Ice Goldsrc

+## Mission

+1. More is more with weapons - if the game can handle it, add more of it

 ## First Principles

 1. To faithfully recreate the Cold Ice 1.75 experience that works in Half-Life GoldSource